apportable/tally/README.md

     tally dir1/ file1.c file2.py

-Paths starting with a dot character (e.g. `.git`) are always excluded.
+Paths starting with a dot character (e.g. `.git`) are excluded, unless specifically added.

 Note: No output is displayed until all scanning and counting is complete, so it may seem unresponsive for a few seconds, depending on the size and number